-4.1 The role of members
+4.1 The role of Members

-- 4.1.1 The members of the trust are guardians of the governance of the trust and must ensure it carries out its charitable objective. - 4.1.2 There must be at least three members, although the DfE prefer at least five; members are not permitted to be employees of the academy trust. - 4.1.3 The members agree the trust's articles of association, appoint trustees and appoint the trust's external auditors. - 4.1.4 The members should receive information about the trust's business and receive the annual report and accounts.
-If they have concerns that the trust is not carrying out its charitable objective, members should remove trustees that are failing to fulfil this responsibility.
+- 4.1.1 The Members of the Trust are guardians of the Trust's governance and must ensure it carries out its charitable objective. - 4.1.2 There must be at least three Members, although the Trust conforms to the DfE's preference for at least five; Members are not permitted to be employees of the Trust. - 4.1.3 The Members agree the Trust's articles of association, appoint Trustees and appoint the Trust's external auditors. - 4.1.4 The Members should receive information about the Trust's business and receive the annual report and accounts.
+If they have concerns that the Trust is not carrying out its charitable objective, Members should remove the Trustees that are failing to fulfil this responsibility.

-4.2 The role of trustees
+4.2 The role of Trustees

-4.2.1 The trust is a charitable company and so trustees are both charity trustees (within the terms of section 177(1) of the Charities Act 2011) and company directors (within the terms of the Companies Act 2006).

-- 4.2.2 Trustees are bound by both charity and company law so the terms 'trustees' and 'directors' are often used interchangeably.
-Gosforth Group uses the term trustee as it avoids the possible confusion caused when executive leaders are called directors but are neither company directors nor trustees.
-The use of trustee also serves to highlight the overarching charitable purpose of the organisation, distinguishing it from other directorships that may be held in the private sector. - 4.2.3 Trustees are responsible for the general control and management of the trust, and in accordance with the provisions set out in the memorandum and articles of association and its funding agreement are legally accountable for all statutory functions and for the performance of all the academies within the trust; they do this by carrying out the core governance functions. - 4.2.4 The board of trustees must approve a written scheme of financial delegation and if they choose to delegate to board committees and Academy Advisory Groups (AAGs), must approve a written scheme of delegation and committee terms of reference. - 4.2.5 The trust creates information pathways between the trust board, trust committees, AAGs and the CEO so that concerns or celebrations can be shared.
+- 4.2.1 The Trust is a charitable company and so Trustees are both charity trustees (within the terms of section 177(1) of the Charities Act 2011) and company directors (within the terms of the Companies Act 2006). - 4.2.2 Trustees are bound by both charity and company law so the terms 'trustees' and 'directors' are often used interchangeably.
+Gosforth Group uses the term Trustee as it avoids the possible confusion caused when executive and senior leaders are called directors but are neither company directors nor trustees.
+The use of Trustee also serves to highlight the overarching charitable purpose of the organisation, distinguishing it from other directorships that may be held in the private sector. - 4.2.3 Trustees are responsible for the general control and management of the Trust, and in accordance with the provisions set out in the memorandum and articles of association and its funding agreement are legally accountable for all statutory functions and for the performance of all the academies within the Trust; they do this by carrying out the core governance functions, outlined in section 3.2. - 4.2.4 The Board of Trustees must approve a written scheme of financial delegation and if they choose to delegate to board committees and AAGs, must approve a written scheme of delegation and committee terms of reference. - 4.2.5 The Trust creates information pathways between the Board of Trustees, board committees, AAGs and the CEO so that concerns or celebrations can be shared.

-4.3 The role of trust board committees
+4.3 The role of Trust Board Committees

-- 4.3.1 Trustees delegate some governance functions to board committees, one of which must include audit and risk which advises on the adequacy of the trust's controls and risks.
-At Gosforth Group this is the Finance and Audit Committee. - 4.3.2 Board committees must have at least three trustees in membership, and trustees must be in the majority for voting purposes; it is usual for the trust board to appoint board committee chairs and committee members according to their skills. - 4.3.3 The trust delegates detailed scrutiny of financial management and school performance to the Finance and Audit Committee.
+- 4.3.1 Trustees delegate some governance functions to board committees, one of which must include audit and risk which advises on the adequacy of the Trust's controls and risks.
+At Gosforth Group this is the Finance and Audit Committee. - 4.3.2 Board committees must have at least three Trustees in membership, and Trustees must be in the majority for voting purposes; it is usual for the Board of Trustees to appoint board committee chairs and committee members according to their skills. - 4.3.3 The Board of Trustees delegates detailed scrutiny of financial management and performance to the Finance and Audit Committee.